 Getting to Coolangatta from the Airport

-Use this link for a Coolangatta Airport Map.
 Passengers can take Bus 760 from the airport to Coolangatta or book an airport transfer.
-Coolangatta car rentals are available at the airport; use this link to find transportation for your trip.
+Coolangatta car rentals are available at the airport; start your search here to find transportation for your vacation.

 Alternately, if you are also visiting Brisbane, Australia, the Brisbane International Airport (BNE) offers additional international flights and is less than a 2 hour drive away from Coolangatta.